lightman73/KVKCalendar/README.md

 **KVKCalendar** is a most fully customization calendar and timeline library.
 Library consists of four modules for displaying various types of calendar (*day*, *week*, *month*, *year*).
 You can choose any module or use all.
 It is designed based on a standard iOS calendar, but with additional features.
 Timeline displays the schedule for the day and week.

+## Note for version **0.5.x**

+Version **0.5.x** has major breaking changes.
+All public facing classes/structs/enums have been renamed so as to avoid possible name clashes with user definitions.

 ## Need Help?

 If you have a **question** about how to use KVKCalendar in your application, ask it on StackOverflow using the [KVKCalendar](https://stackoverflow.com/questions/tagged/kvkcalendar) tag.